-From around 2010, the backlight technology in LCD TV was changed from a cold cathode fluorescent lamp to a dynamic LED backlight, which brought LCD technology into the leading position.
+From around 2010, backlight technology in LCD TVs changed from a cold cathode fluorescent lamp to a dynamic LED backlight, bringing LCD technology to the forefront.

-Around 5 years later the new technology OLED (organic light emitting diode) was ready for mass production and established itself as the alternative to LCD.
-The advantages here are lower cost, light weight, flexibility, better energy efficiency and better picture quality, especially for black color.
+Approximately five years later, a new technology known as OLED (organic light emitting diode) was ready for mass production and established itself as an alternative to LCD.
+The advantages of OLED included a lower cost, its light weight, flexibility, better energy efficiency and better picture quality (especially for the color black).